-Georgia’s Jalen Carter pleads no contest for reckless driving, racing charges
+Georgia’s Jalen Carter pleads no contest to charges in fatal crash

-“We are happy that we were able to work with the Solicitor General’s office to reach a resolution that was fair and just based on the evidence in this case,” Stephens said.
-“Mr. Carter continues to grieve the loss of his friends and continues to pray for their families, as well as for continued healing for injured friends.”
+“We are happy that we were able to work with the Solicitor General’s office to reach a resolution that was fair and just based on the evidence in this case,” attorney Kay Stephens told ESPN.
+“Mr. Carter continues to grieve for the loss of his friends and continues to pray for their families, as well as for the continued healing for injured friends.”

 Stephens also told ESPN Carter did not cause the accident on Jan.
 15 that caused Georgia football player Devin Willock and recruiting staffer Chandler LeCroy to lose their lives.

 “If the investigation had determined otherwise, Mr. Carter would have been charged with the far more serious offenses of vehicular homicide and serious injury by vehicle under Georgia law, both felony offenses, and would have faced a lengthy prison sentence,” Stephens said in a statement.